|

 continuous care

 before and have listed the prices you would pay in Mexico.
-Instead of $3,000 to
+The national median

 assisted